 - Wind: If the wind blows your cart over and damages it

-Most insurance companies offer a BOP.
+For smaller businesses, most insurance companies offer a business owner’s policy (BOP).
 This is a combination of liability and property insurance, with some additional coverage like lost business income.
 Some BOPs for food vendors come with equipment breakdown coverage.
 If not, then look for this endorsement, which can help repair or replace damaged equipment.
-Check out our comparison of BOP vs General Liability Insurance to learn about how they stack up against each other.

-Inland marine insurance is coverage for equipment that moves around a lot.
-Many BOPs will include coverage for business personal property (BPP).
-However, the amount may be limited to either a specific location or listed locations on the policy.
+Inland marine insurance covers equipment that moves around a lot.
+Unlike commercial property, which limits coverage to a location, inland marine isn’t limited by location.
 So, if your food cart or concession stand is in a different location regularly, then check your property policy to see if coverage exists and, if not, then get quotes for inland marine insurance.

 Nearly every state requires you to carry workers’ compensation insurance if you have at least one employee.
 This important policy takes care of your employees if they are injured or become ill as a result of work-related activities by paying for medical bills and replacing their lost wages.
 It can also provide some protection for your business if the injured employee decides to sue.